Has your bathroom sink turned into a scene out of a horror movie? It’s time to buckle up and get rid of all the clogs.

 Use A Plunger

-This is a useful implement available in most houses, and as such, works perfectly to remove blocks.
+This is a helpful implement available in most houses, and as such, works perfectly to remove blocks.
 In this case, you have to follow these steps using a small plunger.

 First, you must take off the sink stopper.
-Simply pull it up and turn it anti-clockwise.
+Pull it up and turn it anti-clockwise.

 Carefully position the plunger on the drain mouth and apply pressure to form a tight seal.
 After that, keep pumping the plunger for at least 15 seconds.

 Now slowly take off the plunger.
 Usually, the water moves down immediately as the clog is eliminated.
-Use a flashlight to probe deeper inside the drain, in case there's a blockage down there.
+Use a flashlight to probe deeper inside the drain if there’s a blockage down there.

 Recheck your drain and repeat the process if parts of the clog have stayed behind.